cedar-policy/cedar-docs/docs/validation.md

 ```

 A common convention is for each application team to manage a schema for their namespace, without touching the namespaces owned by other application teams.

+Cedar doesn't currently require that you specify a namespace.
+However, if you define a schema without a namespace and then later choose to add one, you need to update all of your policies to include the correct namespace, or authorization fails.
+You must also update the authorization requests you send to Cedar to include the namespace as part of the type identifiers.

 For more information about using a namespace as part of your schema, see [`namespace`](schema.md#schema-namespace).